Motor vehicle trainee salesperson

 As a trainee salesperson, you are not permitted to:

 - Negotiate with customers for the sale or purchase of vehicles.

 - Write up sales contracts.

 - In the event that your application for a salesperson’s licence is not successful, the trainee arrangement cannot continue.

-- The Department of Commerce recommends that motor vehicle dealers employing trainee salespersons enter into an agreement with each trainee clearly delineating the scope of their duties.
+- The Department of Mines, Industry Regulation and Safety recommends that motor vehicle dealers employing trainee salespersons enter into an agreement with each trainee clearly delineating the scope of their duties.
 A suggested format for the agreement has been provided.

 These arrangements were made in consultation with the Motor Trade Association of WA.